Job Interview Question: What Won't You Miss About Your Last Job?

 How to Respond to Questions About Your Last Job

-Recruiters assume you will put your best work into tasks about which you are passionate.
-Therefore, the question “What won’t you miss about your past or current job?” helps the interviewer understand whether or not you will suited for the responsibilities of the job at hand.
+The underlying assumption is that you will put your best work into tasks about which you are passionate.
+Therefore, the question “What won’t you miss about your past or current job?” helps the interviewer understand whether or not you will be suited for the responsibilities of the job at hand.

 Compare Your Job to the New Job

 Along with being honest and positive, your answer should also look ahead to the job for which you are applying.
 Start by making a list of the various parts of your past or current position that held the least interest for you.
 Try to include at least some duties that you had to carry out only on rare occasions, and were not central to your overall success.